 To mitigate the risk and damage to people’s lives and property, new construction in WUI areas should be avoided.

-Properties that are already located in areas of high wildfire risks, can significantly reduce potential damage by implementing fire-resistant strategies that adhere to or exceed the IWUIC code.
+Properties that are already located in areas of high wildfire risks, can significantly reduce potential damage by building resilience as a leader and implementing fire-resistant strategies that adhere to or exceed the IWUIC code.

 Such strategies focus mainly on fire-resistant materials of different elements of the exterior of the house and the landscape, their design, and layout.
 Health damage from smoke can also be avoided by implementing strategies such as recirculating indoor air and using air-purifying options.